ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+of accident : For dust in the eyes,
+avoid rubbing, dash water into them;
-rs etc., with the round
+remove cinders etc., with the round
 point of a lead pencil.
 Iteniove insects
 from the ear by tepid water; never put
 a bard instrument into the ear.
 If an